 In-depth risk analysis of the applicant’s medical history, provided in the medical questionnaire.Opposite to Moratorium Underwriting.

 Registered doctors.
-However legislation might differ by country.
-In some countries they are specialized doctors and work as family doctors.
-Other countries consider every medical graduate without further specialty training as a general practisioner.
+However, legislation might differ by country.
+In some countries, they are specialized doctors and work as family doctors.
+Other countries consider every medical graduate without further speciality training as a general practitioner.

 Geographical Area Of Cover

 Set of countries where the insured is entitled to undergo medical treatment.
-Scope might vary from a local region to worldwide coverage in accordance to the chosen expat health plan and is a key factor affecting the premium cost.
+The scope might vary from a local region to worldwide coverage in accordance with the chosen expat health plan and is a key factor affecting the premium cost.

 Good Medical Practise